Intrinsic Universal Measurements of Non-linear Embeddings: -Discrepancy of an embedding

-\item[\ding{184}] there exists a smooth embedding\footnote{In Riemannian geometry the ``embedding'' is from the low dimensional $\calY$ to the high dimensional $\calX$, but not the other way round.
-This is slightly different the term ``embedding'' in machine learning.} $f:\calY\to\calX$, whose Jacobian $J$ has full column rank everywhere on $\calY$\footnote{Such an embedding is called an ``immersion''~\cite{jost11}.}.
-Therefore we exclude neural network architectures which reduce $\calY$'s dimensionality in some hidden layer between $\calY$ and $\calX$.
+\item[Assumption \ding{184}] There exists a differentiable mapping $f:\,\calY\to\calX$, whose Jacobian $J(\bm{y})$, or simply denoted as $J$, can be computed.
+Depending on our analysis, we may further assume the Jacobian $J$ has full column rank everywhere on $\calY$\footnote{Such an embedding is known as an ``immersion''~\citep{jost11}.}.
+Such an assumption excludes neural network architectures which reduce $\calY$'s dimensionality in some hidden layer in between $\calY$ and $\calX$.

-\item[\ding{185}] The following generation process: A latent point $\bm{y}_0$ is drawn from a prior distribution $\calU(\bm{y})$ defined on $\calY$.
-Its corresponding observed point is $\bm{x}_0=f(\bm{y}_0)\in\calX$.
-This $\calU(\bm{y})$ can be Gaussian, uniform, etc. In order to define the uniform distribution, the volume of $\calY$ must be finite, and the probability measure is given by the Riemannian volume element.
-This is a minor technical issue as we choose $\calY$ be a ball with a large enough radius. \end{description}
+\item[Assumption \ding{185}] The following generation process: A latent point $\bm{y}$ is drawn from a prior distribution $\calU(\bm{y})$ defined on $\calY$.
+Its corresponding observed point is $\bm{x} = f(\bm{y})\in\calX$.
+This $\calU(\bm{y})$ can be Gaussian, uniform, \etc. \end{description}